 Do not try to clear frost or other material from the inside of the front windshield and rear window with a razor blade or anything else that is sharp.
 This may damage the rear window defogger grid and affect the radio's ability to pick up stations clearly.
 The repairs would not be covered by the vehicle warranty.

-b or d : If equipped, press b or d to heat the driver or passenger seat cushion or seatback.
+Driver and Passenger Heated and Ventilated Seats: If equipped, press or to heat the driver or passenger seat cushion and seatback.